 Lebanon: Improving Primary Health and Nutrition Services to Syrian Refugees and Vulnerable Host Communities in Beirut, Mount Lebanon, and North Lebanon

-RI is providing access to basic life-saving health and nutrition services to Syrian refugees and the vulnerable Lebanese population in the Beirut, Mount Lebanon, and North Lebanon.
+With support from UNICEF, RI is providing access to basic life-saving health and nutrition services to Syrian refugees and the vulnerable Lebanese population in Beirut, Mount Lebanon, and North Lebanon residing in both urban environments and informal tented settlements.
 Learn More...

 RI is implementing a six-month program to assist Syrian refugees and Lebanese host community school children in Beirut, North Lebanon, and Mount Lebanon Governorates.
 Learn More...